anshumanv/evolutions/README.md

 ### Install

-To test install globally:
+To test, install globally:
 `$ npm install -g evolutions`

 To use in another module:
 `$ npm install --save evolutions`

 ### Usage